-In our continued coverage of our role in industrial and commercial applications of thermal stratification, we now want to focus on an interesting advancement of the system- the multi-tank system.
+In the continued coverage of our role in industrial and commercial applications of thermal stratification, we now want to focus on an interesting advancement of the system- the multi-tank system.

 Thermal energy storage entails the process of producing and storing energy at a particular time with the aim of using it sometimes later.
 In most cases, TES is used for cooling applications, whereby chilled water is produced during the night (off-peak hours) and used during the day (on-peak hours).

-Thermal storage systems are popular with facility and building owners for their ability to minimize operating cost by producing chilled water during off-peak hours and using the same for cooling during on peak hours.
+Thermal storage systems are popular with facility and building owners for their ability to minimize operating costs by producing chilled water during off-peak hours and using the same for cooling during on-peak hours.
 Implementation of this technology depends on many factors including facility type and availability of space.

 Most people are aware of TES tank applications involving one tank only.
 Well, as a simple solution that is both practical and proven in the field, basic TES is subject to modifications.
 The multi-tank system is one such modification or improvement.

 What is a multi-tank system?

 A multi-tank system consists of several interconnected tanks, one of them always empty at the start of the charging period.
 During charging, the warm water contained in a tank is cooled and pumped into the empty tank.
 The charging cycle ends when all the warm water (initially contained in the tanks) has been cooled and pumped back to them.
 During discharging, the stored chilled water is withdrawn to meet the cooling load, and warm return water is pumped into the tank system, starting with the empty tank.

 Fig 1: ARANER Multi-Tank System

 The Multi-tank system separates warm and chilled water by storing each in separate tanks.
 This separation enables the stored chilled water to be delivered to the load at a stable and uniform temperature.